 - Salt and ground black pepper to taste

-- 1 tablespoon vegetable oil (divided)
+- 1 tablespoon avocado oil or any neutral oil (divided)

 Additional ingredients: